-The Multifactor Leadership Questionnaire (MLQ) 45X was used to measure TL.
-Dimensions of TL (attributed and behavioral idealized influence, inspirational motivation, intellectual motivation, and individualized consideration) were measured using 20 items.
+The Multifactor Leadership Questionnaire (MLQ) 45X is used to measure transformational leadership.
+Dimensions of transformational leadership, namely, idealized influence (attributed & behavioral), inspirational motivation, intellectual motivation and individualized consideration are measured using 20 items.
 Subordinates rated their managers TL behaviors.

-Using the 33-item composite EQ scale developed by Schutte et al. (1998), the superiors self-rated their EQ using a 5-point Likert type scale ranging from 1 (strongly disagree) to 5 (strongly agree).
+Using the 33 item composite EQ scale developed by Schutte et al (1998) the superiors self rated their EQ.
+It is a 5-point Likert type scale; with '1' being 'strongly disagree' and '5' being 'strongly agree'.

-The 24-item scale devised by Podsakoff, MacKenzie, Moorman, and Fetter (1990) was used to measure the five dimensions of OCB of the subordinates by the managers.
-It is a 7-point Likert scale ranging from 1 (strongly disagree) to 7 (strongly agree).
+The 24 item scale devised by Podsakoff et al. (1990) was used to rate the OCB of the subordinates by the managers.
+It is a 1-7 point Likert scale, ranging from 'strongly disagree' to 'strongly agree'.
+It measures the five dimensions of OCB.